YakShavingAsAService/Federal-website-crawling-howto/README.md

 This will read whatever warc files are in the same directory and extract them into a tree under the output directory.

+If you want to examine warc files in a browser, there's https://replayweb.page/.

+### Next steps

+Heritrix won't pick up the data files at data.cdc.gov.
+I'll need to write a web scraping tool to do that.
+It's currently TBD.

+I'll need to index my warc files.
+It too is currently TBD.

+It sure would be nice to have a Wayback Machine style interface to the warc files.
+But I haven't even begun to think about how to do that.

 # My helper tools

+I wrote several Python tools to help with seed files.
+They are all MIT-licensed.
+Modify and use as you see fit.

 ## Building the seed list

-I needed to get a list of CDC URLs to use for my seed files, so I wrote a script to get location entries out of the CDC sitemaps.xml file. https://www.cdc.gov/sitemaps.xml just pointed at any empty page, but I found a Sitemap link at the bottom of https://www.cdc.gov/robots.txt to https://www.cdc.gov/wcms-auto-sitemap-index.xml.
+I needed to get a list of CDC URLs to use for my seed files, so I wrote a script, parse_sitemaps.py, to get location entries out of the CDC sitemaps.xml file. https://www.cdc.gov/sitemaps.xml just pointed at an empty page, but I found a sitemap link at the bottom of https://www.cdc.gov/robots.txt that pointed to https://www.cdc.gov/wcms-auto-sitemap-index.xml.
 That in turn pointed to a long list of inner sitemaps.
-My script parses through all these to come up with a list of 46,000 seed files.
+My script parses through all these to come up with a list of seed files.

-My script is here: XXXX.
-My output file is here: XXXX.
+My sitemap-parsing script is here: https://github.com/YakShavingAsAService/CDC-website-crawl/blob/main/parse_sitemaps.py

-## Understanding links in seed files
+## Understanding the links in the seed files

-Those seed files are HTML files that have links to other content -- other HTML files that aren't listed in the sitemaps, both in the cdc.gov domain and out of it, PDF content, Microsoft Office format files, image files, and so on.
-I wanted to understand what these were, so I wrote another script to use the data generated by the first script and return a list of all the links in each one.
+Those seed files are HTML files that have links to other content: other HTML files, links in the cdc.gov domain and out of it, PDF content, Microsoft Office format files, image files, and so on.
+I wanted to understand what these were, so I wrote another script to use the data generated by the first script and find the links in those files and break down each one by source, the time the link was found, the link, the protocol specified, the host component of the link, the path component of the link, and the suffix of the link.
 I stored the results in a pickle file, which is a disk persistence mechanism in Python.
 These are first-hop links only.

-My link enumeration script is here: XXX.
-My output file in Python's pickle format is here: ZZZZ.
-I wrote another script that filter's the previous tool's output to create a pickle file of only the unique endpoints in the .gov domain.
+My link enumeration script is here: https://github.com/YakShavingAsAService/CDC-website-crawl/blob/main/get_links_at_urls.py.

+I wrote another script that filters the previous tool's output to create a pickle file of only the unique endpoints in the .gov domain.
 It also normalizes and relative HREFs into absolute HREFs.
-That normalizing script is at XXX2 and the output pickle file is at ZZZ2.
+That normalizing script is at https://github.com/YakShavingAsAService/CDC-website-crawl/blob/main/normalize_enumerated_links.py.

-To understand the different types of content types in the endpoints, I wrote this tool: AAAAA.
-It takes the XXX link enumeration scripts output pickle file and writes a statistic summary to the screen.

-How many links in addition to the initial seed files are in scope for my project?
-Recall that I have defined in-scope as (1) a single hop off a see file, that (2) leads to an endpoint in cdc.gov, fda.gov, or nih.gov.

 # Issues and questions

 I'm just learning about web archiving, and I'm sure there are things I've gotten wrong in this writeup.
-If so feel tree to file an issue against this repo.
-If you have questions, so ahead and use the issue tracker for that as well.
-I'll help if I can.
+If so feel free to file an issue against this repo.
+If you have other comments or questions that don't belong in the issue tracker, check my github profile to see how to contact me.